Diman-Stamatov/Paranormality-Forum/README.md

 ## Functional Requirements
 # Entities

--Each **user** must have a first and last name, email, username, and password.
+- Each **user** must have a first and last name, email, username, and password.
   - First name and last name must be between 4 and 32 symbols.
   - Email must be a valid email and unique in the system.
 - Each **admin** must have a first and last name, email, and may have a phone